FabLabSiegen/fab101-2017-muc-workshop/docs/index.md

 Interested in [participating](/participate)?

 ## Important Dates
-#### September 11, 2017: Come to the Maker Space at Mensch und Computer!!
+__September 11, 2017: Come to the Makerspace at Mensch und Computer!!__

 ## Workshop description as PDF